kuanyuchen123/Persona-Based-Chatbot/README.md

 Build with Pytorch

 # Description
-A simple chatbot baseline model, trained on Transformer model and Persona-Chat dataset
+A simple chatbot baseline model, trained on Transformer and Persona-Chat dataset

 Functionalities:
 * Chat with you and make you life better!